 Ways to tell them apart:

-Follow up is a verb phrase, indicating an action you perform or need to perform.
+Follow up as a verb is an action you take to pursue more information or continue communication.